anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 is not supported by EST, but by CMP and other enrollment protocols.

 The only generally MANDATORY message exchange is for the actual certificate request and response.
-As stated in {{req-sol}}, the ertificate equest MUST be performed using an authenticated self-contained object providing not only proof of possession but also proof of identity (source authentication).
+As stated in {{req-sol}}, the certificate request MUST be performed using an authenticated self-contained object providing not only proof of possession but also proof of identity (source authentication).